 Jaskot, P. and Knowles, A. 2017.
 Architecture and Maps, Databases and Archives: An Approach to Institutional History and the Built Environment in Nazi Germany.
 The Iris: Behind the Scenes at the Getty.

 Knowles, A., 2016.
 A More Humane Approach to Digital Scholarship.
 Parameters: Knowledge Under Digital Conditions, Social Science Research Council.

-For more publications, follow the "List of publications" links on the "People" page.
+For more publications from the members of the collective, follow the "List of publications" links on the "People" page.